smpadhy/workshops/2017-03-boston/lectures/repronim-overview/presentation.md

 ???
 Notes:

 ---
-### Issues that affect Reproducibility
-- Low power
-- Mistakes
-- Ineffective Data Sharing
-- Methodological Variance
-- Sampling
-- P – hacking (P-phishing)
-- Publication Bias
-- Only reporting potentially significant results, and not the rest

-???
-Not sure of this slide
----

 ### Approaches so far

-- Data sharing through different infrastructure
+- Collaboration and Data sharing
+    - git
+    - git annex
+    - datalad
+    - NITRC

+--

-- Execution environment through Containers/Virtual Machines
+- Execution environment through Containers/Virtual Machine

-- Saving and sharing workflows
+    - Docker
+    - Singularity

+--
+-  Workflows
+    - nipype
+    - Common Workflow Language
+    - reprozip

+--

 - Data models and Provenance tracking

---
+  - NeuroImaging Data Model (NIDM)

+---
+### Requirement

-Requires an *end-to-end* reproducible analysis framework that ‘bundles’
+There is a requirement for an *end-to-end* reproducible analysis framework that ‘bundles’

 - complete study data

 -  processing workflow

 - execution environment

 - statistical analysis and interpretations that arise from an analysis

 ???
 Building blocks for such frameworks exist due to previous NIH efforts

 ---

-### ReproNIm - Overview
-- Center for Reproducible Neuroimagimg Computation
+### ReproNim: A Center for Reproducible Neuroimaging Computation

-- “(Discover, Replicate, Innovate)^Repeat"
+“(Discover, Replicate, Innovate)^Repeat"

+Aims to develop and implement of suit of technologies that will support a comprehensive set of data management, analysis and utilization frameworks in support of both basic research and clinical activities

-- Team science approach to implementing the link between (neuroimaging data, analysis and results)
+- link between (neuroimaging data, analysis and results)

-- Builds  end-to-end reproducible analysis framework and provides software stack toward achieving this
+- improve reproducibility of neuroimaging research

+*It will be an end-to-end reproducible analysis framework!*

 ---
 ### Resource Discovery